 We all know cars need a bit of TLC from time to time.
 Petrol and diesel engines can require expensive engine maintenance over their lifetimes – electric vehicles don’t.

 Why is this?
 In a traditional combustion engine there are hundreds of moving parts which can potentially go wrong, whereas an electric motor has fewer than 20.
 This means that your EV is likely to have lower long-term maintenance costs than other vehicles.

 Most of the fun of owning a car comes from getting out on the roads and putting it to work.
 In the past, electric vehicles haven’t had the sleekest image; many have had low expectations as to how well an electric car can do versus traditional engines.

 If you like to stand out in the crowd than perhaps knowing that electric cars are becoming increasingly more popular might be a negative for you, but for many it’s a huge positive.
 As more EVs find their way onto our roads, we will see the supporting infrastructure expand.
-There are already over 4800 charging locations in the UK, offering nearly 7500 individual charging points – and these numbers are growing at an ever-increasing rate.
+There are already around 20,000 charging locations in the UK, offering over 32,000 individual charging points – and these numbers are growing at an ever-increasing rate.